jfreeman812/QE-Tools/sdlcs/code-management.rst

 When starting to review a pull request, update the **Assignees** sidebar on the *Conversation* tab and remove any other reviewers.
-The code may reviewed either by looking at individual commits from the *Commits* tab or the entire code change from the *Files changed* tab.
+The code may be reviewed either by looking at individual commits from the *Commits* tab or the entire code change from the *Files changed* tab.
 The review process workflow